Tommye Sutton

 Police Inspector & Chief Security Officer

 Michael Pring is a Police Inspector with the Vanderbilt University Police Department and serves as the Chief Security Officer for Vanderbilt University Medical Center.
-He holds a bachelor’s degree in Criminal Justice Administration from Middle Tennessee State University.
+He holds a bachelor’s degree in Criminal Justice Administration from Middle Tennessee State University and a master's degree in healthcare administration from Western Governors University.

 Inspector Pring is an active member of the Tennessee Association of Chiefs of Police, the International Association of Campus Law Enforcement Administrators, and the International Association for Healthcare Security and Safety.
 He serves on several committees, including those focused on finance oversight, professional standards, university affairs, leadership and membership development, and future leaders in public safety.
 He is a 2018 graduate of the Southeastern Leadership Academy and holds certifications as a Certified Healthcare Protection Administrator, Rape Aggression Defense Instructor, and in Crime Prevention Through Environmental Design.